NAC

 Also known as: N-acetyl cysteine, N-acetylcysteine

 A sulphur-containing amino acid derivative and precursor to glutathione, the body's primary intracellular antioxidant.
 Studied for PCOS (insulin sensitisation, ovulation support), endometriosis (inflammation reduction), and liver health.
-Also used as a mucolytic and in paracetamol overdose treatment.
+Also used as a mucolytic and in paracetamol overdose approach.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.